chetbae/chetbae/README.md

 ### Hi, I'm Max 🌊

-Currently finishing my degree in computer science and music performance at McGill University in Montreal, Quebec.
+Recently graduated with a degree in computer science and music performance at McGill University in Montreal, Quebec.
 Looking for New Grad opportunities!

 I'd love to hear from you! maxzhangvancouver@gmail.com